Tobu N100 series

 The Tobu N100 series (東武N100系), branded Spacia X (スペーシアX), is an electric multiple unit (EMU) train type operated by the private railway operator Tobu Railway on limited express services in Japan since 15 July 2023.
 A total of four 6-car sets were built by Hitachi to replace the 100 series EMUs which have been in service since 1990.

 History

 Details of the N100 series were first announced on 11 November 2021.
 The N100 series is intended to succeed the 100 series Spacia as Tobu's flagship limited express fleet.
 Production of the fleet began in fiscal 2022, with the first two sets, N101 and N102, being delivered from Hitachi's Kasado plant from 5 March 2023.
 The last two sets were delivered from the Hitachi plant from February 2024.

 The N100 series fleet entered service from 15 July 2023.

 Design

 The N100 series is part of Hitachi's A-train family, and uses aluminium body construction.
-It is a recipient of the 2023 Good Design Award and 2024 Blue Ribbon Award.
+It is a recipient of the 2023 Good Design Award, the 2024 Blue Ribbon Award, and the 2025 Red Dot Award: Product Design.